 I picked up sweater knit at a super bargain price of $1/yd in a Wal-Mart bundle.
 I actually bought two of the same bundles because I liked the fabric so much!

-A great bonus to using a 2 way stretch knit instead of a 4 way stretch knit for this particular pattern, is that sewing down the front along the slits can be done with a regular straight stitch!
+A unexpected but great bonus to using a 2-way stretch knit instead of a 4-way stretch knit for this particular pattern, is that sewing down the front along the slits can be done with a regular straight stitch!

 In other words, be aware of the fabric types you are using.
 As home sewists, we don’t have the luxury of someone else picking and testing the fabrics before we sew them!
 And we usually don’t make 5 versions of the same pattern with the same fabric to ensure the correct band lengths and the sort.

-So, just try to be aware of how much stretch your fabrics have, and the stability your fabric has as well.
+So, make sure you know how much stretch your fabrics have, and the stability your fabric has as well.
 Some of this knowledge will come with experience and time!

 Here’s the back.
 No slits back there.
 With leggings especially, this would look like a dress from the back.
 A dress in the back, and party in the front!